 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-The carrying amounts reported in the consolidated statements of financial position for cash and accounts payable, accrued liabilities and loans payable approximate fair values based on the immediate or short-term maturities of these financial instruments.
+The carrying amounts reported in the consolidated statements of financial position for cash and cash equivalents and accounts payable and accrued liabilities and loans payable approximate fair values based on the immediate or short-term maturities of these financial instruments.